djscheuf/djscheuf/README.md

 [![Website](https://img.shields.io/website?label=daniel.scheufler.io&style=for-the-badge&url=https%3A%2F%2Fdaniel.scheufler.io)][website]

 ## 🕊️Christian, 👫Husband, and 👨‍👩‍👧Father, and Improver
 - 👀 I write about my experiences, tinkering projects and other moments of revelation on my blog, at [daniel.scheufler.io][website]
-- 🌱 I’m currently [writing several self-improvement books](https://leanpub.com/u/danielscheufler), and recently finished reading [The Effective Executive]([https://www.amazon.com/15-Invaluable-Laws-Growth-Potential/dp/1599953668](https://www.amazon.com/Effective-Executive-Definitive-Harperbusiness-Essentials/dp/0060833459)).
+- 🌱 I’m currently learning how to support multiple frameworks from the same UI codebase, enterprise coaching, and practicing [effectiveness](https://www.amazon.com/Effective-Executive-Definitive-Harperbusiness-Essentials/dp/0060833459).
-- 🥅 2022 Goals: I am shifting from 'To Do...' type goals to 'To Be...' type goals this year.
-With 2022Q3's focus on 'Returning to a maintainable pace'.
+- 🥅 2023 Goals: I am running the [Improving Talks Initiative][improvingtalks], selecting and promoting content.
+And I am [building a content business][leanpub]!
 You can read more on my [Now Page](https://daniel.scheufler.io/now/)

 ### Connect with me: